romeerez/orchid-orm/docs/src/guide/quickstart.md

 In case your project relies on commonjs modules, remove the `"type": "module"`, compiled migrations would still work as expected.
 :::

-Orchid ORM's scaffolding script does not make assumptions on how you start and compile your app, it adds separate scripts for building and compiling migrations that you can use for CI/CD.
+OrchidORM's scaffolding script does not make assumptions on how you start and compile your app, it adds separate scripts for building and compiling migrations that you can use for CI/CD.

 In some scenarios it may not make a difference if the original TS migration files are executed to migrate production db.